-Bikeshedding (also referred to as the law of triviality) describes a phenomenon where people spend a relatively large amount of time, energy, and other resources dealing with relatively minor issues.
+Bikeshedding (also referred to as the law of triviality) describes a phenomenon where people spend excessive resources—especially time and energy—dealing with relatively minor issues.

 As such, in the following article you will learn more about bikeshedding, see some examples of how it affects people, understand why people focus on trivial matters, and see what you can do in order to address this issue in practice.

 Example of bikeshedding and the law of triviality